kevin-helliwell/elvui_updater/README.md

 # elvui_updater

-Updates ElvUI and ElvUI_OptionsUI folders using latest files from Tukui repo (https://github.com/tukui-org/ElvUI/tree/main).
+Updates ElvUI and ElvUI_OptionsUI folders in local game/addons directory using latest files from Tukui repo (https://github.com/tukui-org/ElvUI/tree/main).

 What this requires: